 You can only apply for one pair of tickets per household.

-Note that there will not be a public ballot in 2022.
+Note that there will not be a public ballot for the 2022 Championships.
 Due to COVID-19 disruption, tickets from the 2020 ballot have been rolled over to the 2022 Wimbledon tournament.

-Competition is fierce and to be in with a real chance of watching any matches on the show courts, you will probably need to camp out.
+Competition for tickets is fierce and to be in with a real chance of seeing any matches on the Show Courts, you will probably need to camp out.

 If you are prepared to join the queue early enough, you can determine which day and even which court you will end up on.

-You will still have to accept whatever seat you are given, however, and tickets cannot be swapped or exchanged with others.
+You will still have to accept whatever seat you are offered, however, and tickets cannot be swapped or exchanged with others.

 Debenture Ticket seats offer the best views of Centre Court or No. 1 Court.

-Debenture holders purchase 5 years of debenture tickets on Centre Court or No.1 Court, for each day of The Championships.
+Debenture holders receive 5 years of Debenture Tickets on Centre Court or No.1 Court, for each day of The Championships.

-Wimbledon Debenture Tickets are the only tickets to the Championships that can are legally transferable.
-Most debenture holders will sell at least some of their tickets in any given year.
+Wimbledon Debenture Tickets are the only tickets to the Championships that are legally transferable.
+Most Debenture holders will sell at least some of their tickets in any given year.

 This means that you can purchase a ticket to either Centre Court or No. 1 Court for your preferred day.

-Once seats are allocated, there is typical a flurry of activity in the debenture ticket secondary market where specific seat tickets are bought, sold and swapped.
+Once seats are allocated, there is typically a flurry of activity in the Debenture Ticket market, where specific seat tickets are bought, sold and swapped.

-Which seat is better for you will be subjective.
+Which seat is best for you is subjective.
 Some fans prefer to be seated over the baseline - others prefer the side-line.
 Some prefer the sun, others prefer the shade.
-As such, it is not uncommon for tennis fans to buy debenture tickets well ahead of May and then exchange tickets with other debenture ticket holders after the seat allocation.
+As such, it is not uncommon for tennis fans to buy Debenture Tickets well in advance of May, and then exchange tickets with other Debenture Ticket holders after seat allocation.